WE REMEMBER THE POOR AND THE RICH, The WORKER AND THE MERCHANT...

-GABIN List of Jewish surNames, from a Polish Bussines Directory
+List of Jewish Surnames, from a Polish Bussines Directory.

-Translated by Meir Holtzman , edition and introduction by Ada Holtzman, 12/08/97.
+by Meir Holcman , edition and introduction by

 Source: The Shtetl Book, by Diane and David Roskies